- Home

 Whether you’re recovering from heartbreak, coping with loss, or have been single for some time, there are a few things worth considering before rejoining the dating scene.
 While you might be keen to find love or companionship, you may also be asking yourself, “Am I ready?”

-It’s not uncommon for someone to jump into a new relationship as they’re lonely, as a way of coping with the end of a previous relationship, or because friends or family members are encouraging them to open themselves up to romance.
+It’s not uncommon for someone to jump into a new relationship as a way of coping with the end of a previous one, or because friends or family members are encouraging them to open themselves up to romance.

-Generally speaking, the best time to start dating is when you feel confident and happy in your own skin, and when you aren’t seeking the affirmation of someone else.
-Some people arrive at this point slower than others, which is perfectly okay.
+Generally speaking, the best time to start dating is when you feel confident and happy in your own skin, and when you aren’t seeking affirmation from someone else.
+Some people arrive at this point more slowly than others, which is perfectly okay.
 Everyone has their own timeline, and love isn’t something that should be rushed.

-It’s important to remember that there’s nothing wrong with spending some time looking after and building a relationship with yourself, before thinking about letting someone else into your life.
-In fact, scientists suggest that it’s our relationship with ourselves which lays the foundations for all other interactions, and that self-love could be the secret to a healthy, fulfilling relationship with a significant other.
+It’s important to remember that there’s nothing wrong with spending some time building a relationship with yourself before thinking about letting someone else into your life.
+In fact, scientists suggest that our relationship with ourselves lays the foundations for all other interactions, and that self-love could be the secret to a healthy, fulfilling relationship with a significant other.

-Only you’ll know when the time is right to start dipping your toes into that giant sea of fish once again.
+Only you’ll know when the time is right to dip your toes into that giant sea of fish once again.
 But, if you’re feeling unsure, here are eight questions that’ll help you consider whether you’re ready.

 1. Am I ready?

-If you’re starting a new job, having family problems, or are in pursuit of a dream, ask yourself whether now’s the right time to bring someone new into your life.
-It can sometimes be better to wait until other aspects of your life settle down.
+If you’re starting a new job, having family problems, or pursuing a dream, ask yourself whether now’s the right time to bring someone new into your life.
+Sometimes, it can be better to wait until other aspects of your life settle down.

 Join Rest Less Dating